ajaysagarn/chore-crunch/README.md

 # Dynamo repository service

-This library is an attempt at creating a microservice that can function as a document folder data storage stucture for dynamoDB.
+This library is an attempt at creating a microservice that can function as a document folder data storage structure for dynamoDB.

 Infomation will be structured in the form of Folders and documents, where there exists a hierarchical relationship between individual items stored within a table.
 An individual entity stored witin the